JMarcan/the-most-profitable-months-airnbnb-seattle/README.md

 - ‘Dataset\Airbnb_Seattle\listings.csv’ – contains overview of AirBnB’s listings ('id', 'price', 'host_response_time', 'host_response_rate)
 - ‘Dataset\Airbnb_Seattle\calendar.csv’ – contains overview of AirBnB’s prices in time ('listing_id', 'date', 'price', 'avaibility')

+## Usage
+The repository contains AirNbN Seattle data, so the code can be directly executed to reproduce the results.
+In case that different dataset would be used you might need to apply different data preprocessing before you can visualize results.

 ## Project outcomes
 ### Answer to Question 1: